-The tennis community’s gamers got excited back in May when a new video game, Tennis World Tour, was announced for release next year on console and PC.
+The tennis community’s gamers got excited when a new video game, Tennis World Tour, was announced for release on console and PC.

-The game, being created by the team behind the popular Top Spin series, will be the first time a new release brings the sport to life in video games format since that series’ last edition a whole five years ago in 2012.
+The game, being created by the team behind the popular Top Spin series, will be the first time a new release brings the sport to life in video games format since that series’ last edition in 2012.

 Whilst we wait to see how advancements in technology will bring the likes of HEAD players Andy Murray and Novak Djokovic to life graphically, here’s a look back through some of the most notable tennis games in history.